Virginia's down-ballot: Democrats slightly trailing GOP

 Both the attorney general and the lieutenant governor posts have served as launching pads to the governor’s mansion.
 Half of the past 10 lieutenant governors in Virginia have gone on to be governor.
 The previous nine elected attorneys general all ran for governor.

-Associated Press writers Brian Witte in Chantilly and Alexandra Jaffe in McLean contributed to this report.
+Associated Press writers Brian Witte in Chantilly, Virginia, and Alexandra Jaffe in McLean, Virginia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.